RegiByte/emergent/README.md

 ## Type Testing

-Emergent includes comprehensive type tests to ensure TypeScript inference works correctly.
+Emergent includes a complete test suite to ensure TypeScript inference works correctly.
 You can write similar tests for your own emergent systems:

 ```typescript
 import { describe, test, expectTypeOf } from "vitest";